Seder on the Mount

 Eventually, the sirdar’s curiosity was satisfied.

-On April 16, our group set out at 3:45 a.m. for the icefall, an unstable maze of ice blocks, frozen towers (called seracs) and hidden crevasses.
+About a week later, our group set out at 3:45 a.m. for the icefall, an unstable maze of ice blocks, frozen towers (called seracs) and hidden crevasses.
 We followed a twisting path of ropes and lashed-together ladders anchored into the ice.

 A fall into a crevasse could be fatal.
 If a serac toppled, there had better be no one in its way.
 And we had to encounter the Khumbu Icefall on each acclimatization ascent and descent.